-Multiply your total indirect expenses by the business percentage from line 3.
+Multiply your total indirect expenses (line 8, column (b)) by the business percentage from line 3.
 Enter the result on line 9.
-Add this amount to the total direct expenses and enter the total on line 10.
+Add this amount to the total direct expenses (line 8, column (a)) and enter the total on line 10.

 Enter any other business expenses that are not attributable to business use of the home on line 11.
 For employees, examples include travel, supplies, and business telephone expenses.
-Farmers should generally enter their total farm expenses before deducting office in the home expenses.
+Farmers generally should enter their total farm expenses before deducting office in the home expenses.
 Do not enter the deduction for one-half of your self-employment tax.
-Add the expenses on line 11 to the line 10 amount, and enter the total on line 12.
+Add the amounts on lines 10 and 11, and enter the total on line 12.
 Subtract line 12 from line 4, and enter the result on line 13.
 This is your deduction limit.
 You use it to determine whether you can deduct any of your other expenses for business use of the home this year.
 If you cannot, you will carry them over to next year.